hemeda3/universal-developer-installation-helper/README.md

 5- select Authority tab
 6- press import
 7- Go to share folder in your desktop **
-8- select your  ssl with name :  XXXXXInternalBrowsingRootCertificate.crt and press OK/Import
+8- select your TD ssl with name :  TDBankGroupSHA2InternalBrowsingRootCertificate.crt and press OK/Import
 9- will display  your options, select all and press OK 10- then you can access google